-All my life I have been fighting the negative aspects of my perfectionism – the ones, that keep me from trying cool things out.
-The ones, that make me invest way too much time to bring a result to the 100 percent – my 100 percent.
-The ones, that make me do everything on my own out of fear other people would not care to deliver 100 percent (which are, again, my 100 percent).
+My perfectionism has had a tremendous impact on my life – a negative one.
+It has kept me from trying new things out.
+It has made me invest way too much time and effort to bring a result to perfection - resulting in me not having enough time for other, more important things.
+It has made me do everything on my own out of fear other people would not care to perform a task the way I would (this is probably a mixture of perfectionism and grandiosity and unrealistic expectations).
 As a logical consequence, I have been walking through most of my life with a constant feeling of dissatisfaction and exhaustion.

 Perfectionistic behaviors have a significant negative impact on our performance, satisfaction, and mental health.
 They keep us from gathering important (and joyful) experiences in life, from learning and developing.